Clue-ess-coder/hng13-stage2-devops/DECISION.md

 ## Opening rant

-A lot of thought went into this project, and it didn't take quite long to realize that understanding the task itself was the first test.
+A lot of thought went into this task, and it didn't take quite long to realize that understanding the task itself was the first test.
 First I had to understand what this blue/green meant from a high level (the one/two slack threads giving real-world metaphors with a kitchen and the other my EC2-instance-fried-brain can't remember).

 Running through hours of understanding nginx configurations and engaging in debates with Claude, I was able to finally wrap my head around a *how* for the task.